malcolmm20/farmlink/README.md

 # FarmLink 🚀

-A platform connecting local farmers with consumers.
+A platform connecting local farmers with customers.

 ## Deployment Instructions